The great love of the hero's life has died,

 - One comic involves a Bad Powers, Good People teenage girl attempt to bring back her dead mother who committed suicide, who comes back in the form of a harmless yet seemingly mentally dull zombie.
 Of course her father doesn't take it well.

-- This might be the same comic, but a similar situation happened with Lori Manning aka Black Alice.
+- A similar situation happened with Lori Manning aka Black Alice.
 In one Birds of Prey story, The Society of Villains attempted to recruit her by partially resurrecting her mother as a zombie and offering to complete the resurrection if she joined them.
 This backfired — Black Alice was furious that they desecrated her mother this way and temporarily stole the magic of the Society mages present to complete the resurrection herself.
 Unfortunately for whatever reason, her resurrected mother was a listless shadow of her former self who did nothing but make pancakes and say "I love you" to Lori day after day.
 Her father started hitting the bottle pretty hard, unable to cope with the double whammy of his daughter's powers and his wife coming back from the dead as a mental zombie.

 - Depending on the Writer, this may have happened to Jason Todd.
-Since no one is exactly sure how he came back to begin with, (in-universe, and even outside the universe what exactly Superboy Punch! did is unclear) but it left him a bit of a catatonic zombie, and then he was put into a Lazarus Pit on top of that, it would make sense.
+Since no one is exactly sure how he came back to begin with, it would make sense.
+In-universe, and even outside the universe what exactly Superboy Punch! did is unclear, but it left him a bit of a catatonic zombie, and then he was put into a Lazarus Pit on top of that.
 But it's always open to interpretation how much is down to crazy, and he always made his own choices.

 - Red Hood: The Lost Days treats him as having contracted sociopathy and violent insanity since dying, mostly from the Lazarus Pit.
 Particular focus is given to his calm focus in planning various murders, as opposed to killing in fits of rage.
 R'as al Ghul has dire predictions about the kind of monster Talia's unleashed, but he has ulterior motives to discourage Lazarus Pit use by anyone but him.